entelognathus/stem-tetrapod-phylogeny/Phylogeny of Early Tetrapodomorpha_Character List.md

 > Lu *et al*.
 (2012) coded the submandibular: absent (0); present (1)

+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 177. Gular: present (0); absent (1)

 > Daeschler *et al*.
 (2006), Character 80 (in part); Long *et al*.
 (2006), Character 63 (in part); Swartz (2012), Character 135 (in part); Cloutier *et al*.
 (2020), Character 177; Simões and Pierce (2021), Character 155; Clement *et al*.
 (2021), Character 177; Lu *et al*.
 (2012), Character 171; Choo *et al*.
 (2024), Character 177

 > Lu *et al*.
 (2012) defined the gular as the median gular

+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "?"

 178. Contact between postorbital and lacrimal: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 84; Swartz (2012), Character 99; Cloutier *et al*.
 (2020), Character 178; Simões and Pierce (2021), Character 156; Clement *et al*.
 (2021), Character 178; Lu *et al*.
 (2012), Character 76; Choo *et al*.
 (2024), Character 178
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "?"

 179. Contact between postfrontal and supratemporal: no (0); yes (1)

 > Daeschler *et al*.
 (2006), Character 85; Cloutier *et al*.
 (2020), Character 179; Simões and Pierce (2021), Character 157; Clement *et al*.
 (2021), Character 179; Choo *et al*.
 (2024), Character 179
+> - The coding of *Thursius* is "0"
+> - The coding of ZJYosteo is "?"

 180. Transverse joint at the level of the ulnare, intermedium and radius: absent (0); present (1)

 > Long *et al*.
 (2006), Character 93; Daeschler *et al*.
 (2006), Character 89; Swartz (2012), Character 173; Cloutier *et al*.
 (2020), Character 180; Simões and Pierce (2021), Character 158; Clement *et al*.
 (2021), Character 180; Lu *et al*.
 (2012), Character 235; Choo *et al*.
 (2024), Character 180
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 181. Branched radials distal to the ulnare: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 93, Swartz (2012), Character 176; Cloutier *et al*.
 (2020), Character 181; Simões and Pierce (2021), Character 159; Clement *et al*.
 (2021), Character 181; Choo *et al*.
 (2024), Character 181
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 182. Olecranon process on ulna: absent (0); present (1)

 > Daeschler *et al*.
 (2006), Character 95; Swartz (2012), Character 172; Cloutier *et al*.
 (2020), Character 182; Simões and Pierce (2021), Character 160; Clement *et al*.
 (2021), Character 182; Choo *et al*.
 (2024), Character 182
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 183. Radial facet : faces distally (0); has some ventrally directed component (1)

 > Daeschler *et al*.
 (2006), Character 98; Long *et al*.
 (2006), Character 81; Swartz (2012), Character 167; Cloutier *et al*.
 (2020), Character 183; Simões and Pierce (2021), Character 161; Clement *et al*.
 (2021), Character 183; Lu *et al*.
 (2012), Character 230; Choo *et al*.
 (2024), Character 183
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 184. Ulnar facet: faces distally (0); has some ventrally directed component (1)

 > Daeschler *et al*.
 (2006), Character 99; Swartz (2012), Character 171; Cloutier *et al*.
 (2020), Character 18; Simões and Pierce (2021), Character 162; Clement *et al*.
 (2021), Character 184; Choo *et al*.
 (2024), Character 184
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 185. Glenoid position: elevated from plane formed by clavicles (0); offset ventrally to lie at same level as clavicular plane (1)

 > Daeschler *et al*.
 (2006), Character 104; Long *et al*.
 (2006), Character 75; Swartz (2012), Character 155; Cloutier *et al*.
 (2020), Character 185; Simões and Pierce (2021), Character 163; Clement *et al*.
 (2021), Character 185; Lu *et al*.
 (2012), Character 211; Choo *et al*.
 (2024), Character 185
+> - The coding of *Thursius* is "?"
+> - The coding of ZJYosteo is "?"

 186. Glenoid orientation: posterior orientation (0); lateral component to glenoid orientation (1)